seyos11/Installation-recipe-of-NFV-cluster/README.md

  sudo dhclient eth1
 ```

 Microk8s allows to enable some addons that make kubernetes configurution easier.
 Some of the requireds are the storage, dns and metallb.
 The last will allow the system to have a load-balancer that will work as ingress to kubernetes cluster.
 A range of ip addresses must be given; it should be in the range of the host-only network, in order to have connection from osm node.
+Helm3 is also enabled to deploy microservices with charts that give facilities to automatizate some processes.

 ```
-microk8s enable storage dns metallb
+microk8s enable storage dns metallb helm3
 ```
 Finally, to have a multi-node cluster, next command must be called from master node shell to obtain a unique token to be executed from other workers nodes
 ```